fjebaker/BlackHole/README.md

     σ=4
 )
 ```
 as a drop in replacement for `disk`.
+Note, there is currently no GPU support for the optically thin disks.